 Parkour is often considered a discipline and compared to martial arts in it’s training.
-I have my own personal thoughts on this…and I figured I’d share 🙂
+With over 25 years of experience training both disciplines and spending the last 15 years focused on creating the most fun workout in the Twin Cities at my Parkour gym in Edina, I have my own personal thoughts on this…and I figured I’d share 🙂

 MY BACKGROUND IN MARTIAL ARTS